 There are many ways to make your living space feel bigger and brighter without extending.
 The most obvious is to remove internal walls, turning small or dark rooms into open-plan spaces.
-Popular options include knocking through between a kitchen and dining room to create an open-plan kitchen-diner.
-You could also add dividing walls – for instance, to create a utility room or en suite.
+Popular options include knocking through between a kitchen and dining room to create an open-plan kitchen or kitchen-diner.
+You could also add dividing walls – for instance, to create a utility room or add an en suite.

 To see what might work, make a scale drawing of your house without the internal walls, then think about the layout that would work best if you were starting from scratch.
 You can do this yourself, or you can use the services of an architect or architectural designer.